wang-x-1997/RDMFuse/README.md

 ![The framework of RDMFuse](RDMFuse_img/RDMFuse.png)

 # :triangular_flag_on_post: Testing
-If you want to infer with our EMMA and obtain the fusion results in our paper, please run ```test.py```.
+If you want to infer with our RDMFuse and obtain the fusion results in our paper, please run ```test.py```.
 Then, the fused results will be saved in the ```'./Fused image/'``` folder.

 # :triangular_flag_on_post: Training